nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 <BR>

 ## Assembly
 It is strongly recommended to follow the testing regimen detailed pre and post assembly.

 Most components are traditional soldered ‘through-hole’ types.
 To ensure high-quality solder joints, clean the PCB and battery clip feet with Isopropyl Alcohol immediately before assembly, and use a quality rosin flux.

 Begin assembly with the connector, as outlined in the <a href="https://github.com/nofitnessforpurpose/TopSlotCase-2#connector-alignment">alignment guide</a>.
 Then proceed with mounting components on the top side of the PCB, starting with the lowest-profile parts and working up to the tallest.

 Correct orientation of the two diodes D10 & D11 is critical to proper operation of the Battery Saver.
 The Cathode end of both diodes are oriented towards the Top Slot multiway connector (see <a href="https://github.com/nofitnessforpurpose/TopSlotBatterySaverBasic/blob/main/photos/BATSVE-13.jpg">image</a>, <a href="https://github.com/nofitnessforpurpose/TopSlotBatterySaverBasic/blob/main/photos/BATSVE-06.png">also</a> ).

 The final component to install should be the lower battery retention clip.
 It’s important that the clip’s soldered surface mates directly with the PCB, as the clearance between the lower case and clip is minimal.
 To prevent the clip feet from lifting during soldering, secure them with Kapton tape or a similar method.
 This helps avoid excess solder raising the clip, which could cause interference with the bottom cover.

 Since the clip acts as a spring once the battery is inserted, the solder joint will be under continuous mechanical stress.
-Therefore, a strong, clean solder joint—achieved through proper cleaning, flux application, and technique—is essential.
+Therefore, a strong, clean solder joint—achieved through proper cleaning, flux application, and technique — is essential.

 <BR>

 ## Assembly testing
 PCB is tested for trace continuity and trace short circuits.
  - PCB visual inspection including screen printing, traces, coatings, via quality and dimensional verification
  - PCB Electrical verifications for trace continuity and short circuits

 Assembled PCB is tested for:
- - Visual inspection for connector alignment, solder balls or whiskers
+ - Visual inspection for connector alignment, component seating, solder balls, bridges or whiskers
  - Electrical tests on connector for short circuits
  - 0 Volt connection continuity
  - Diode(s) polarity test
  - Diode type and location verification